germes96/aspect-extraction/README.md

-# Aspect extraction from product reviews with Tensorflow
+# Extracting Aspects from Laptop Reviews with Tensorflow

 Use of recurent neural networks for the aspect extraction task

+## Requiement
+1. Having a basic knowledge of recurent neural networks (https://towardsdatascience.com/illustrated-guide-to-recurrent-neural-networks-79e5eb8049c9 )
+2. Understanding the mechanics of the LSTM and GRU variants (https://towardsdatascience.com/illustrated-guide-to-lstms-and-gru-s-a-step-by-step-explanation-44e9eb85bf21)

 ## Task